fastrgv/Interval-RPN-Calculator/README.md

 Mac users type "irpn_osx".

 The install_directory should contain a subdirectory named "libs".
-The expectation is that this app is completely self contained and should run without installing third party libraries on your system.
+This app is completely self contained and should run without installing third party libraries on your system.

 --------------------------------------------------------------------------